huawei-noah/SMARTS/README.md

 # if you have issues see ./doc/SUMO_TROUBLESHOOTING.md
 sumo

-# test sumo installation, make sure you see a window displaying a curvy loop road network.
-make sumo-gui scenario=./scenarios/loop

 # setup virtual environment; presently only Python 3.7.x is officially supported
 python3.7 -m venv .venv